Warne's regret over marriage breakdown

 It is something he deeply regretted.

-Warne opened up about the split in an extraordinary, raw segment on Fox Cricket this summer following the Fourth Ashes Test in Sydney in January.
+Warne opened up about the split in an extraordinary, raw segment on Fox Cricket this summer after the Fourth Ashes Test in Sydney in January.

 He also spoke about the strain of having his personal life played out so publicly.

-Warne and Callahan got married in 1995 and were together for 10 years until splitting up.
+Warne and Callahan were married in 1995 and together for 10 years until splitting up.
 They have three children together: Jackson, Brooke and Summer.

 Their separation was front page news in the UK and Australia and dominated headlines leading into the famous 2005 Ashes series in England.